Mikhail Alekseyenko

-Mikhail Martynovich Alexeyenko (Михаи́л Марты́нович Алексе́енко) (February 5, 1847 – February 18, 1917) was Russian lawyer, professor of finance law, public figure, member of the State Duma of the Russian Empire of 3rd and 4th convocations (by the list from the Union of October 17), and rector of the Kharkov University (1890–1897).
+Mikhail Martynovich Alexeyenko (Михаи́л Марты́нович Алексе́енко) (February 5, 1847 – February 18, 1917) was a lawyer in the Russian Empire.
+He was a professor of finance law, public figure, member of the State Duma of the Russian Empire of 3rd and 4th convocations (by the list from the Union of October 17), and rector of the Kharkov University (1890–1897).

 Biography

 He was born into the family of merchants in Ekaterinoslav.
 In 1868, he graduated from Faculty of Law of Kharkov University, and in 1872, he did his master's thesis on the topic “State credit, the outline of the growth of public debt in England and France” and began to teach the financial law.
 In 1879, after two years of working abroad, he defended his PhD thesis in financial law “Current legislation on direct taxes”.

 Agrarian Question

 As a lawyer and deputy, Mikhail Alekseenko dealt with various problems of that time, including the land issue.
 He outlined his views on it in the pamphlet Agrarian Question.
 He drew attention to the fact that the low degree of agrarian culture of the peasantry makes attempts to solve the land problem by simply providing the peasants with land ineffective.
 He saw a way out not only in the partial allocation of land to the peasants, but also in propagating among them advanced agricultural practices, state assistance in acquiring equipment, etc. In addition, Alekseenko considered it important to educate the legal and civic culture among the peasant masses.: